Particular/docs.particular.net/nservicebus/upgrades/5to6/async-suffix.md

 snippet: TaskCasesNotDetectedByTheCompiler

-In these scenarios there are two possible solutions, writing a [Roslyn analyzer](https://msdn.microsoft.com/en-us/library/mt162308.aspx) or [writing a unit test using Mono Cecil](#verify-correct-task-usage-using-a-unit-test).
+In these scenarios, there are two possible solutions: writing a [Roslyn analyzer](https://msdn.microsoft.com/en-us/library/mt162308.aspx) or [writing a unit test using Mono Cecil](#verify-correct-task-usage-using-a-unit-test).

 ### Async not necessary when reading code

 The above examples show how difficult it is to incorrectly use async APIs.
-As such async API usage is clearly identifiable in code by the associated `await`, `.ConfigureAwait()` usage that is required.
+As such, async API usage is clearly identifiable in code by the associated `await`, `.ConfigureAwait()` usage that is required.

 ## Other libraries with no Async suffix.